Whale of a Tale

 An ancient indigenous group, and their descendants the Ais, took whales by canoes, spears and ropes.
 These people lived solely on the harvest of the sea, with no agriculture.
 Whale bone and baleen were useful for not only daily life but also trade.
 Ambergris from sperm whales was also traded by the Ais.

-Right Whales, second only in size to the blue whale, measures an average of fifty-five feet in length and weighsapproximately seventy tons.
+Right Whales, second only in size to the blue whale, measure an average of fifty-five feet in length and weighs approximately seventy tons.
 They feed all summer in New England and Nova Scotia.
 Mother Whales, like “snowbirds” head south to Georgia and Florida between December and March accompanied by a few males and some juveniles.
 The females come to the only known calving area in the world, their instinctual maternity ward.

 With the thriving market and amicable character, these black whales were the “right” whales; the easiest whales to hunt and the biggest money maker.
 They were surface feeders in coastal waters and seldom sounded or dove after harpooning.
 With high fat content, they even floated after death, making them the perfect fit for their own demise.